erifoz/digitalnirvana/about/mission_statement.md

 mission objective:

 nirvana mission will be completed when digital identity is implemented as a Proof of Concept and is publicly demonstrated.
-This experiment shall create an architecture that will serve as valid and free option for consideration, shall any local authority that decides to implement digital identity.
+This experiment shall create an architecture that will serve as valid and free option for consideration, shall any local authority decide to implement digital identity.